derhansen/sf_banners/README.md

 ## What is it?

 **Banner-Management** is a banner management extension for TYPO3.
-It is based of Extbase and Fluid and supports TYPO3 Version 6.2 LTS and TYPO3 7.6 LTS.
+It is based of Extbase and Fluid and supports TYPO3 Version 7.6 LTS and TYPO3 8.7 LTS.
 Banners are loaded asynchronously so the page load time is affected as less as possible.

-A version for TYPO3 4.5 - 6.1 is still available on TER and on GitHub

 ## What does it do?